coxem14/Whats-So-Funny-Humor-Text-Classifier/README.md

 I wanted to build a variety of models to see which algorithms performed the best classifications and predictions.
 I used sklearn for all the models.

-The primary supervised learning models I used are as follows:
+The primary models I built are as follows:
 * Multinomial Naive Bayes
 * Bernoulli Naive Bayes